bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-6-5">5.6.5 &lt;datalist&gt;</h3>
 <!------------------------------------------------------------------------------------------------>

-The <datalist> form element is useful for linking a list of choices to an input element.
+The &lt;datalist&gt; form element is useful for linking a list of choices to an input element.

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 284.  (xx) ------------------------------->